 There currently isn't a release date or window for the newest Fable.
-The minute-long reveal teaser doesn't offer much in the way of concrete information, but it would be safe to assume the latest Fable game is in early development.
+The minute-long reveal teaser doesn't offer much in the way of concrete information, but it would be safe to assume the latest Fable game is still well into its development cycle.

 Yes!
-An "official announce trailer" debuted when Fable 4 was announced during the Xbox Games showcase on July 23.
-You can watch it below.
+An "official announce trailer" debuted when Fable was announced during the Xbox Games showcase on July 23.
+You can watch it below:

 According to Fable's creative director, British actor, Simon Callow provided the narrator's voice in the trailer.
 Callow is known for his role as Gareth in the original Four Weddings and a Funeral.
 It's currently unknown if Callow will portray a character in the full game or if his involvement is a one-off for the trailer.
 "Not all stories have happy endings," he says.

-How does Fable 4 connect to the previous games?
+How does the Fable reboot connect to the previous games?

-We're not sure how it connects yet.
-The Fable announcement trailer didn't place a number after the Fable name.
-This could be a reboot or a continuation of previous games, but context clues hint at the former.
+We're not sure how or if it connects yet.
+The Fable announcement trailer didn't place a number after the Fable name, and considering Microsoft has called it “a new beginning,” it’s implied the game will be a reboot.

 The series narrator and primary connective tissue between games, Theresa, was seemingly killed in the Kinect game, Fable: The Journey.
 Her role as a seer was passed on to Gabriel, allowing for new stories to be told without playing the other Fable games.